anony11sdf/MODA/README.md

 # MODA

-This contains the MODA code and part of the dataset's
+This contains the MODA code and part of the dataset.